 Clos Rene is one of the older estates in Pomerol dating back to the mid 18th century.
 At the time of its birth in 1734, it went under the name of Reney.
 As you can see, the name was later changed to match its phonetic sound.
 The original chateau pictured on the label was constructed in 1880.

 At some point in the early 1940s, Clos Rene was managed and co-owned by Pierre Lasserre.
 Pierre Lasserre was at the time in charge of managing the property for the Durantou family that would become Chateau LEglise Clinet.

 Today, Clos Rene is owned by both the Garde family and the Lasserre family.
 Clos Rene was one of the last producers in Pomerol to bottle their own production.
 It was the normal practice during the early part of the 20th century for chateaux to deliver their wine in barrel to the negociants who did the bottling.

 By 1970 that practice was almost nonexistent.
 Clos Rene did not begin to bottle their own wine until the middle or later part of the 1970s.

 Clos Rene Vineyards, Terroir, Grapes, Winemaking

-To produce the wine, Clos Rene is vinified in temperature controlled, traditional, cement vats.
-Malolactic fermentation takes place in vat.
-The wines are aged in 25% new, French oak barrels for an average of 18 months.
+To produce the wine at Clos Rene, vinification takes place in temperature-controlled, traditional, cement vats.
+Malolactic fermentation takes place in tanks.
+The wines are then aged in 25% new, French oak barrels for an average of 18 months before bottling.

-Serving and Decanting Clos Rene Pomerol with Wine, Food, Pairing Tips
+Serving Clos Rene Pomerol with Wine, Food, Pairing Tips

 Clos René Wine Tasting Notes